Cray-HPE/sat/docs/man/sat.8.rst

         one is used to verify when the HSN is up after reboot.
 The default value is 10.

+**bos_templates**
+        A TOML list of BOS session templates to use for shutting down and booting the COS compute nodes and User Access Nodes (UANs) during a shutdown or boot action.
+If not specified, the values of ``cle_bos_template`` and ``uan_bos_template`` are used.

+        This config file option can by overridden by the command-line option of the same name.

 **cle_bos_template**
-        The name of the BOS session template to use for shutting down and booting the CLE compute nodes during a shutdown or boot action.
-If not specified, this defaults to searching for a session template that matches the pattern "cle-X.Y.Z" where X, Y, and Z are integer version numbers.
-If this option is not specified, and more than one BOS session template matches the pattern, the `bootsys` command will fail with a message indicating that an explicit CLE BOS template must be specified.
+        The name of the BOS session template to use for shutting down and booting the COS (formerly known as CLE) compute nodes during a shutdown or boot action.
+If not specified, no COS BOS template will be used.

         This config file option can by overridden by the command-line option of the same name.

+        This option is deprecated in favor of ``bos_templates``.
+It will be ignored if ``bos_templates`` or its command-line equivalent is specified.

 **uan_bos_template**
         The name of the BOS session template to use for shutting down and booting the User Access Nodes (UANs) during a shutdown or boot action.
-        If not specified, this defaults to "uan".
+        If not specified, no UAN BOS template will be used.

         This config file option can by overridden by the command-line option of the same name.

+        This option is deprecated in favor of ``bos_templates``.
+It will be ignored if ``bos_templates`` or its command-line equivalent is specified.

 **discovery_timeout**
         Timeout, in seconds, to wait until node controllers